pkreye/cobisolv/README.rst

     -w
         If present, the QUBO matrix and result are printed in .csv format.
     -h
-        If present, prints the help or usage message for qbsolv and exits without execution.
+        If present, prints the help or usage message for cobisolv and exits without execution.
     -v verbosityLevel
         Optional setting of the verbosity of output.
 The default verbosityLevel of 0 outputs the number of bits in the solution, the solution,